Azure/azureml-cheatsheets/website/docs/cheatsheet/distributed-training.md

 To configure a PyTorch job with a per-node-launcher, do the following:
 1. Provide the `torch.distributed.launch` command to the `command` parameter of the `ScriptRunConfig` constructor.
 Azure ML will run this command on each node of your training cluster. `--nproc_per_node` should be less than or equal to the number of GPUs available on each node.
 MASTER_ADDR, MASTER_PORT, and NODE_RANK are all set by Azure ML, so you can just reference the environment variables in the command.
+Azure ML sets MASTER_PORT to `6105`, but you can pass a different value to the `--master_port` argument of torch.distributed.launch command if you wish.
+(The launch utility will reset the environment variables.)
     ```shell
-    python -m torch.distributed.launch --nproc_per_node <num processes per node>\
+    python -m torch.distributed.launch --nproc_per_node <num processes per node> \
       --nnodes <num nodes> --node_rank $NODE_RANK --master_addr $MASTER_ADDR \
       --master_port $MASTER_PORT --use_env \
       <your training script> <your script arguments>